enesozturk/solidity-playground/lesson-3: advanced solidity concepts/README.md

 ## Chapter 6: Zombie Cooldowns

 You can pass a storage pointer to a struct as an argument to a private or internal function.
 This is useful, for example, for passing around our Zombie structs between functions.

+## Chapter 7: Public Functions & Security

+An important security practice is to examine all your `public` and `external` functions, and try to think of ways users might abuse them.
+Remember — unless these functions have a modifier like `onlyOwner`, any user can call them and pass them any data they want to.